This 30-minute one pot Lasagna Soup is freezer-friendly, and can also be made in the slow cooker or Instant Pot – it’s comfort in a bowl!

 - Onions – any type of onion, including shallots, will work here.

-- Garlic – you could use garlic powder or a garlic-based pasta sauce, but I highly recommend fresh garlic.
+- Garlic – you could use garlic powder or a garlic-based pasta sauce, but fresh garlic has the best flavor.

-- Italian seasoning – you can use store-bought or homemade Italian seasoning.
+- Italian seasoning – you can use store-bought or homemade Italian seasoning, or leave it out altogether.

 - Marinara sauce – any type of jarred pasta sauce can be used.

-- Beef broth – chicken or vegetable broth will also work.
+- Beef broth – vegetable or chicken broth will also work.

 - Pasta – I use mafalda pasta to make it look like true lasagna soup, but you can just break up lasagna noodles into bite-sized pieces.